LeHoang510/DeepLearningBaseline/README.md

 #### 1.2.
 Folder structure

-The folder structure of the project in the [structure.md](docs/structure.md) file.
+The folder structure of the project in the [structure.md](docs/structure.md) .
 The folder structure is designed to be flexible and easy to use.
 You can add your own scripts in the `train`, `test`, and `inference` directories.
 You can also add your own data in the `data` directory.

 ### 2. Create a conda environment